Increases And Decreases Of Credit Scores During Mortgage Process

 - Mortgage rates for FHA insured mortgage loans have 20 point adjustment caps

-- For example, to qualify for the best possible FHA mortgage rate with no negative adjustment caps, a mortgage loan borrower needs a 680 on government loans
+- For example, to qualify for the best possible FHA mortgage rate with no negative adjustment caps, a borrower needs a 680 on government loans

 - There are pricing changes for every 20 point decrease.